dotcompdev/POS_minimart/README.md

 # POS_minimart
-Point of sale application for minimart purpose
+This is point of sale application for minimart.
+This application made by intern-developers team as they project while working at dotcomp.